nep-pack/NonlinearEigenproblems.jl/docs/src/gallery.md

 # Other gallery examples
-Stand-alone implementation can be accessed in a similar way, e.g., a native implementation of the Waveguide Eigenvalue Problem:
+Stand-alone implementation can be accessed in a similar way, e.g., a native implementation of the Waveguide Eigenvalue Problem can be accessed as
 ```julia-repl
 julia> using GalleryWaveguide
 julia> nep=nep_gallery(WEP,benchmark_problem="TAUSCH");